Mycoplasma detection in cell culture Review

 Mycoplasma detection in cell culture

-There are numerous methods for the detection of mycoplasmas among these are direct growth on broth/agar, DNA staining, PCR, ELISA, RNA labeling and enzymatic procedures.
-However, none of these methods is 100% reliable.
-Direct growth methods are relatively sensitive to most species but the overall procedure is lengthy (3 weeks), costly and less sensitive to noncultivable species.
-The PCR method, although rather fast and inexpensive, is limited by its sensitivity and the risk of positive and false negative results.
+The only way to confirm mycoplasma contamination is by routine testing using one or more special techniques, including direct growth on broth/agar, specific DNA staining, PCR, ELISA, RNA labeling and enzymatic procedures.
+However, none of these methods is 100% reliable; thus, for optimal efficacy, multiple methods are often used in parallel.
+Direct growth methods are relatively sensitive to most species but the overall procedure is lengthy (3 weeks), costly and less sensitive to non-cultivable species.
+Specific DNA staining procedures are relatively quick and are easy to perform, but their results can often be difficult to interpret, especially due to decomposition of contaminant nucleic acids.
+The PCR method, although rather fast and inexpensive, requires stringent assay-setup to avoid the risk of false positives or negative results due to contamination with target DNA or inhibition of Taq DNA polymerase[5].

 1. McGarrity G. et al., 1992.
 Mycoplasmas and tissue culture cells.
 In: Maniloff, J., McElhaney, R.N., Finch, L.R., Baseman, J.B.
 (Eds.), Mycoplasmas, Molecular Biology and Pathogenesis, American Society for Microbiology, Washington DC, pp.445-54.